Checklist Cloud Integration Best Practices For Startup

 Ignoring cost implications:

-Using multiple APIs, storage, and compute services without tracking usage can silently inflate bills, creating surprises for small teams with tight budgets.
+Using multiple APIs, storage, and compute services without tracking usage can silently inflate bills, which is why Cloud Services planning should include early cost visibility instead of waiting for surprise invoices after launch.

 Over-engineering early:

-Building complex architectures too soon adds unnecessary complexity.
 Early over-engineering often makes integrations brittle and harder to maintain.

 In most startups, these mistakes happen because speed is valued over sustainability.
 Short-term wins often create long-term pain.